Seattle Citroën

 This 1971 price list published by Citroën's Canadian west coast headquarters shows the -15C option and the special rustproofing as standard.
 Each of these Canadian-unique traits will be discussed in more detail later.

-It was also in 1966 when the parts manuals started to include Canadian configurations (before 1966, there was essentially no discussion of Canadian cars in the manuals).
+Starting in 1966, the parts manuals started to include Canadian configurations (before 1966, there was essentially no discussion of Canadian cars in the manuals).

-In the middle of 1971, Citroën started selling cars in Canada that were (almost) identical to USA models, but still with a few oddities for the Canadian market, such as the engine block heater, -15C cold weather option, and the dust option.
-This was coincident (or about coincident) with Canada's adoption of the CMVSS's.
+In the middle of 1971, Citroën threw in the towel and started selling US model cars in Canada.
+These cars were almost identical to USA models (USA lighting, smog controls, etc.), but still with a few oddities just for the Canadian market, such as the engine block heater, -15C cold weather option, and the dust option.
+The decision to sell USA cars in Canada may have been influenced by economics and the upcoming adoption of the Canadian CMVSS's for 1972 models.

 MODEL YEAR VERSUS MANUFACTURING DATE